Rebecca (biblical figure): Early life

 After the Binding of Isaac, Sarah died.
 After taking care of her burial, Abraham went about finding a wife for his son Isaac, who was already 37 years old.
-He commanded his servant (whom the Torah commentators identify as Eliezer of Damascus) to journey to his birthplace of Aram Naharaim to select a bride from his own family, rather than engage Isaac to a local Canaanite girl.
+He commanded his servant (whom the Torah commentators identify as Eliezer of Damascus) to journey to Aram Naharaim to select a bride from his own family, rather than engage Isaac to a local Canaanite girl.
 Abraham sent along expensive jewelry, clothing and dainties as gifts to the bride and her family.
 If the girl had refused to follow him, Abraham stated that Eliezer would be absolved of his responsibility.

 The servant devised a test in order to find the right wife for Isaac.
-As he stood at the central well in Abraham's birthplace with his men and ten camels laden with goods, he prayed to God:
+As he stood at the central well in Aram-Naharaim, the city of Nahor, with his men and ten camels laden with goods, he prayed to God:

-And let it come to pass, that the damsel to whom I shall say, Let down thy pitcher, I pray thee, that I may drink; and she shall say, Drink, and I will give thy camels drink also: let the same be she that thou hast appointed for thy servant Isaac; and thereby shall I know that thou hast shewed kindness unto my master.
+Let the maiden to whom I say, 'Please, lower your jar that I may drink,' and who replies, 'Drink, and I will also water your camels'—let her be the one whom You have decreed for Your servant Isaac.
+Thereby shall I know that You have dealt graciously with my master.